 With the recent introduction of online gambling in Michigan, the state is a virtual clean slate when it comes to online casinos, sports betting, and online poker.
 Although a handful of other states also offer these options, how does Michigan compare?
 What can players in Michigan expect from Michigan’s interactive gaming products, and how does online gambling in Michigan compare to other US states with legal online gaming?

 How Does Michigan Compare In Terms Of The Amount Of Things You Can Legally Bet On Online?

-Michigan shares the same level of online gaming as states such as New Jersey and Pennsylvania.
+Online casino gaming in Michigan is roughly equivalent in terms of activity in comparison to states like New Jersey and Pennsylvania.
 Not only does Michigan offer online sports betting, but they also offer online poker, online casinos, and daily fantasy sports.

 Most states in the midwest US, such as Illinois and Indiana, are taking a measured approach to online gaming.
 Illinois legalized online sports betting but did not add online casino games or online poker to their final law.